larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 Look at the enriched **Molecular Function (Gene Ontology)** terms and explore the table in more detail.

-_How many function terms are enriched?_
+_How many molecular function terms are enriched?_

 Press on a few of them and you will see a color showing up next to each of them.
 Scroll up to the network view and find the proteins annotated with these molecular functions.